 Windows will finalize configuring your settings and synchronizing any information from your Microsoft account.
 Default apps will install, and then you’ll be presented with the new Windows 10 desktop.

-Windows 10 with the Creators Update clean installation walkthrough
+Windows 10 with the Fall Creators Update clean installation walkthrough

-Although the clean installation process hasn’t changed, starting with the Creators Update, the out-of-box-experience (OOBE) has been updated.
+Although the clean installation process hasn’t changed much, the out-of-box-experience (OOBE) process has been updated.
 In the video below, you can see the steps finish setting up your device with the new update.